Ayurvedic Nutrition

 Foods to Avoid

-Certain foods may promote inflammation across all types:
+Some foods drive inflammation across all types:

-• Excess alcohol — directly aggravates Pitta and generates Ama
+• Excess alcohol.
+Aggravates Pitta directly and generates Ama

-• Deep-fried foods — heavy, oily, and Ama-producing
+• Deep-fried foods.
+Heavy, oily, Ama-producing

 A Seven-Day Anti-Inflammatory Reset